 Who We Are

 Additionally, active 60-plus adults could volunteer to help the frail older adults.
 These universal principles – compassion, cooperation, and service to others – became the basis for the first “Shepherd’s Center.”
 In 1990, five dedicated Kansas City Northland citizens created Shepherd’s Center of the Northland following Dr. Cole’s original concept.

-To improve the quality of life for adults (60-plus) helping them thrive in the community and remain in their homes.
+To improve the quality of life for adults (60-plus), helping them thrive in the community and remain in their homes.

-NSC Board of Trustees
+NSC Board of Directors

-- Bonnie Smith, Vice President
+Bonnie Smith, Secretary